 The Foundation subjects are art, computing, design & technology, foreign languages (KS2 only), geography, history, music and physical education.
 There is also a legal requirement to teach religious education.

-The content of the New Curriculum has become more challenging and focuses on ‘higher expectations’ in all subjects.
-For example, in mathematics there is now a much greater focus on the fluency of arithmetic, reasoning and problem solving skills.
+The content of the Curriculum has become more challenging and focuses on ‘higher expectations’ in all subjects.
+For example, in mathematics there is now a much greater focus on the fluency of arithmetic, reasoning and problem-solving skills.

 In science, a new unit of work on evolution is introduced in Year 6; work which would have previously been studied in secondary school.
 In English, there are specific spellings and grammatical features that must be taught in each year group.